 Healthcare Reform: The Policies and the Politics

-Noam Levey - Los Angeles Times - @NoamLevey , Mollyann Brodie - Senior VP for Executive Operations, Kaiser Family Foundation - @Mollybrodie, Avik Roy - Bipartisan Policy Center / Foundation for Research on Equal Opportunity - @Avik, Jonathan Cohn - Huffington Post - @CitizenCohn
+Noam Levey - Los Angeles Times - @NoamLevey , Mollyann Brodie - Senior VP for Executive Operations, Kaiser Family Foundation - @Mollybrodie, Avik Roy - Bipartisan Policy Center / Foundation for Research on Equal Opportunity - @Avik, Jonathan Cohn - Senior National Correspondent at Huffington Post, where he writes about healthcare politics and policy - @CitizenCohn